San Antonio station (Texas)

 San Antonio station is an Amtrak railroad station located on the eastern portion of Downtown San Antonio, in San Antonio, Texas.

-San Antonio station hosts two Amtrak services; the tri-weekly Sunset Limited and the daily Texas Eagle.
+San Antonio station hosts two long-distance Amtrak services: the tri-weekly Sunset Limited and the daily Texas Eagle.
 Four days a week, San Antonio is the southern terminus of the Texas Eagle, which originates in Chicago.
-Three days a week, the Texas Eagle joins with the Sunset Limited, continuing westbound to Los Angeles.
+The Texas Eagle joins with the Sunset Limited three days a week, continuing westbound to Los Angeles.
 It is the second busiest Amtrak station in Texas, behind Fort Worth Central Station.